 Mészáros began operating a small gas-fitting company in Felcsút (population 1,800) beginning in the 1990s.
 He became acquainted with Viktor Orbán through their common interest in football.

-In 2007, Orbán appointed Mészáros to serve as president of the foundation established to manage the Ferenc Puskás Football Academy (Puskás Ferenc Labdarúgó Akadémia) that the former and future prime minister founded in Felcsút the previous year (source in Hungarian; see also One Man’s Plaything).
+In 2007, Orbán appointed Mészáros to serve as president of the Ferenc Puskás Football Academy (Puskás Ferenc Labdarúgó Akadémia) that the former and future prime minister had founded in Felcsút the previous year (source in Hungarian; see also One Man’s Plaything).

-Mészáros continues to serve as president of the foundation that oversees the operations of the Ferenc Puskás Football Academy, which sponsors the Puskás Academy FC football team that played in first division of the Hungarian professional football league for three years until being relegated to the second division following the 2015–2016 season (source in Hungarian).
+The Ferenc Puskás Football Academy sponsors the Puskás Academy FC football team that will play in the first division of the Hungarian professional football league during the 2018–2019 season.

 The Orbán II Era Brings Riches

-Lőrinc Mészáros has become one of the richest men in Hungary since Viktor Orbán returned to power as prime minister in 2010 after his gas-fitting company nearly went bankrupt in 2007 (source in Hungarian).
+Lőrinc Mészáros has become the second wealthiest person in Hungary since Viktor Orbán returned to power as prime minister in 2010 after his gas-fitting company Mészáros and Mészáros nearly went bankrupt in 2007 (source in Hungarian).